Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 Improper Diet

 Cats can get unhealthy skin if their diet doesn't contain enough omega-3 fatty acids.
-These nutrients have soothing properties, helping cats with dry skin or hotspots.
+These nutrients are soothing and help cats with dry skin lesions or hotspots.
 Omega-3 fatty acids also give cats a fuller, shinier coat.
 Food allergies can also cause dandruff.

 Dehydration